 - Work with an expert.
 From window and door experts to plumbers, electricians and other woodworking contractors, professionals will help ensure your home stays in prime condition throughout the renovation process, and they’ll leave you with amazing results.

 - Have a flexible budget.
 Renovating windows in a historic home is worth the investment.
-Renovations can involve keeping or restoring historic elements and making accommodations for modern life.
+Renovations can involve keeping or restoring historic parts and making accommodations for modern life.
 While you’ve likely determined an estimated cost, understand that unexpected costs could arise, and they might contribute to a more beautiful home and less need for additional work soon after the renovation is completed.

 - Maintain as much original woodwork as possible.
-We know it’s not always possible, but woodwork is a key characteristic of historic homes, not to mention how fresh it looks with just a little sanding and buffing.
+We know might not be possible, but woodwork is a key characteristic of historic homes, not to mention how fresh it looks with just a little sanding and buffing.
 Whether it’s window frames or decorative wooden elements around the windows, much of the wood first used inside the home may only need a little care – not a full replacement.

 With these tips and a consultation from your local specialist in Eau Claire, you should be well on your way to a wonderfully renovated home.
 If replacement windows or replacement doors are a part of your renovation project, we would be happy to help.
-Call our Pella Showroom in Eau Claire for details.
+Contact our Pella Showroom in Eau Claire for details.